lidiaga/CosMx_pipeline_LGA/README.md

 2. Download the dataset and place the required files in the appropriate folder:

-    1. Follow the link from [Dataset] section and download the files and place the following files in the appropriate folder (data/flatFiles/CoronalHemisphere/): exprMat_file.csv, fov_positions_file.csv and metadata_file.csv.
+    1. Follow the link from the [Dataset](https://github.com/lidiaga/CosMx_pipeline_LGA/edit/master/README.md#dataset) section and download the files and place the following files in the appropriate folder (data/flatFiles/CoronalHemisphere/): exprMat_file.csv, fov_positions_file.csv, and metadata_file.csv.

         ```
         CosMx_pipeline_LGA/